Sush1090/ThermoCycleSim.jl/README.md

 It provides the following components:

-1. Compressor using Isentropic Efficiency
+1. Compressor using Isentropic, Isothermal and Isochoric processes
-2. Expander using Isentropic Efficiency
+2. Expander using Isentropic, Isothermal and Isochoric processes
 3. Isenthalpic Expander
 4. Evaporator
 5. Condensor
 6. Heat Source - Temperature independent
 7. Recuperator for the ORC
-8. Three-faced valve
+8. Three-faced valve based on mass flow rate spliting

  <!-- It also provides basic functions that find the pressure to match the pitch points.  -->
 ## Installation